Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-in practice; finally, the integral is re-scaled to remain in the same space as the original input, resulting in the final relevance score

-Integrated Gradients satisfy the Sensitivity principle, as opposed to Gradient$\times$Input.
-However, it is empirically observed to be visually noisy in CV, often resulting in blurry or unintelligible feature relevance maps \cite{smilkov_smoothgrad_2017}.\footnote{Of course, it is questionable if this noise comes from the deficiency of the explanation method or the model reasoning mechanism itself.}
+To address the saturation and input sensitivity issues, \citet{sundararajan_axiomatic_2017} introduce \textbf{Integrated Gradients}.
+This method estimates the global relevance of a feature by comparing the input with a \textit{baseline input} $\overline{x}$.
+Typically, the baseline is chosen as an all-black image for vision and a sentence with all-zero token embeddings for language.
+Integrated Gradients satisfy the Input Sensitivity principle, as opposed to Gradient$\times$Input.
+Still, it is empirically observed to be visually noisy in CV, often resulting in blurry or unintelligible feature relevance maps \cite{smilkov_smoothgrad_2017}.\footnote{Of course, it is questionable if this noise comes from the deficiency of the explanation method or from the model reasoning mechanism itself.}

-To this end, \textbf{SmoothGrad} is introduced \cite{smilkov_smoothgrad_2017}, attempting to ``remove noise by adding noise''.
-It hypothesizes that the Integrated Gradients method is visually noisy because the gradient can fluctuate rapidly with only subtle changes in the input.
-For example, one of the most commonly used activation functions, ReLU ($y = \text{max}(0,x)$), is not continuously differentiable (at $x=0$, the gradient does not exist).
-Such local fluctuations may lead to the apparent visual diffusion in relevance maps.
-Therefore, SmoothGrad proposes to create a few noisy copies of the original input, compute relevance maps for each copy with any existing method, and finally average all maps to obtain a less noisy map.
-Formally, the final relevance score is defined as
+To this end, \textbf{SmoothGrad} is introduced \cite{smilkov_smoothgrad_2017}, aiming to ``remove noise by adding noise''.
+It argues that the Integrated Gradients method is visually noisy because the gradient can fluctuate rapidly with only subtle changes in the input.\footnote{For example, one of the most commonly used activation functions, ReLU ($y = \text{max}(0,x)$), is not continuously differentiable (at $x=0$, the gradient does not exist).
+Thus the fluctuation is ``infinite'' in some sense at $x=0$.} Such local fluctuations may lead to the apparent visual diffusion in relevance maps.
+To address this issue, SmoothGrad creates a few noisy copies of the original input, computes relevance maps for each copy with any existing gradient method, and averages all maps to obtain a less noisy map.

-where $m$ is the number of noisy copies, $\mathcal{N}(0, \sigma^2)$ is Gaussian noise with mean $0$ and standard deviation $\sigma$, and $\hat{r}_i(x)$ is any other relevance computation.
 This method proves effective in visually denoising the relevance maps.
-However, it is only qualitatively evaluated in terms of human readability; no Faithfulness is assessed.
+However, it is only qualitatively evaluated in terms of human readability; faithfulness is not assessed.

-In NLP, both Simple Gradients and Integrated Gradients have been adopted, but mostly targeting sequence classification tasks. \citet{li_visualizing_2016} use Simple Gradients to explain token importance in RNN models on sentiment classification.
-More recently, targeting Transformer models, \citet{hao_self-attention_2021} and \citet{janizek_explaining_2021} adapt Integrated Gradients to capture token interactions on paraphrase detection, natural language inference, as well as sentiment classification.\\
+In NLP, both Simple Gradients and Integrated Gradients have been adopted, but mostly targeting sequence classification tasks.
+As an example, Figure~\ref{figure:grad_methods_visual_NLP} shows a visualization of these methods on sentiment classification. \citet{li_visualizing_2016} use Simple Gradients to explain token importance in RNN models on sentiment classification.
+More recently, targeting Transformer models, \citet{hao_self-attention_2021} and \citet{janizek_explaining_2021} adapt Integrated Gradients to capture token interactions on paraphrase detection, NLI, and sentiment classification. \\